LubomirBogdanov/msp_on_esp/README.md

 WIFT - stop the server and disconnect from wi-fi, this is UART command only.
 TRPI <numeric value> - init pin (0 - 16) as input that will toggle the TRAN ON/OFF state.
 TRPO - deinit pin transparency, use TRAN command only.
-*IDN? - request WUB identification number: <manufac>,<model>,<serno>,HW<1.0>,SW<1.0>.
+*IDN? - request WUB identification number: (manufac),(model),(serno),HW(1.0),SW(1.0).
-WUBR - restart wifi-uart-bridge without restarting the target.PWRO - turn wifi-uart-bridge power off, wake-up only through its reset pinHELP - display this help over UART.
+WUBR - restart wifi-uart-bridge without restarting the target.
+PWRO - turn wifi-uart-bridge power off, wake-up only through its reset pinHELP - display this help over UART.
 -------Reply--------
 READy - WUB is ready for operation
 DONE - the requested command has been executed.
 Some commands do not have a reply.